signalwire/signalwire-js/README.md

 # SignalWire SDKs for JavaScript

-This [monorepo](https://en.wikipedia.org/wiki/Monorepo) contains different implementations of the SignalWire SDKs that allow you to build applications that can run in a variety of JavaScript environments.
+This [monorepo](https://en.wikipedia.org/wiki/Monorepo) contains different implementations of the SignalWire SDKs.
+These allow you to build applications that can run in a variety of JavaScript environments such as a browser, a node.js server or a smartphone.

 ### Packages